apoorvdwi/Portfolio/content/featured/SimplyMart/index.md

 showInProjects: false
 ---

 SimplyMart is an application that provides its users easy self-service at shopping marts in a very simple way because it eliminates the long queues and reduces running costs for marts.
+This project won second prize in InnerveHacks'21.